LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 Default Shell: While most UNIX distributions use the Bash shell (Bourne Again Shell) as the default shell, some may use alternatives like Zsh (Z Shell) or Dash.
 While the core set of commands remains the same, the behavior or features of the shell may differ slightly.

-Despite these differences, the majority of basic commands and utilities (such as ls, cd, mkdir, rm, etc.) are consistent across UNIX distributions, allowing users to transfer their skills and knowledge between different systems with relative ease.
+Despite these differences, most basic commands and utilities (such as ls, cd, mkdir, rm, etc.) are consistent across UNIX distributions, allowing users to transfer their skills and knowledge between different systems with relative ease.
 Additionally, online documentation and resources specific to each distribution can help users navigate any differences and effectively use the system.

 <!DOCTYPE html>
 <html lang="en">
 <head>